-I'm an adventure travel blogger, storyteller, and outdoor kid from Atlanta who's obsessed with being outside and underwater!
+I'm an adventure travel & wildlife blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

-After visiting 6 continents and a career in marine conservation, I've made it my mission to find and share the planet's most spectacular travel destinations for nature, wildlife and wild places—the ones worth flying across the world for.
+After getting my B.Sc in Conservation & Biodiversity, a career in animal behavior, and traveling to 6 continents, I've made it my mission to find and share the planet's most spectacular travel destinations for nature, wildlife, and wild places — the ones worth flying across the world for.
 Let's go! 🍃

 This blog may contain affiliate links, which means that at no cost to you, I may earn a small commission on products sold.
 I only feature products that I believe in & use.
 Your support means the world to me and allows me to host this website!

-Osaka buzzes with energy at all hours, and if you’re anything like me, you want to stay close to the action, but not in the middle of a tourist stampede.
-These three neighborhoods are the best of both worlds!
-Tons of character, killer food (but honestly, that’s EVERYWHERE in Osaka), and easy access to everything— but without the revelrous crowds waking you up at night haha.
-Here’s where to stay in Osaka for the first time (or in our case, every time we visit!).
+These three neighborhoods are the best of both worlds: character, killer food (but honestly, that’s everywhere in Osaka), and easy access to everything without the crowds waking you up at night.
+Here’s where to stay in Osaka for the first time.

 If Osaka had a “cool but not trying too hard” district, it’s Shinsaibashi.
 It’s next to the famous Dotonbori area (this is what you see in all the pictures and videos of Osaka- neon lights, the running man, the cartoonish, larger than life sea critters), but it has its own vibe—think boutique shops, hidden little bars, and some of the city’s best vintage stores.